Distractions While Driving - Cell Phones and Other Devices

 Research evidence has shown that approximately one-quarter of crashes can be attributed to driver distraction: attention being diverted from driving tasks.
 This can result in significant costs to society, such as: tragic loss of life, serious injuries, health expenses, property damage and insurance rates.

-For these drivers (GLP: 'L's and 'N's) violation tickets can be issued for any electronic distraction, including hands-free devices and always comes with 4 penalty points.
-As well, the driving record of any GLP driver with 3 points or more will automatically undergo a review by the Superintendent of Motor Vehicles – see the Driver Improvement Program page on this site.
+For GLP drivers, violation tickets can be issued for any electronic distraction, including hands-free devices, and always comes with 4 penalty points.
+As well, the driving record of any GLP driver with 3 points or more – from distracted driving or other offences – will automatically undergo a review by the Superintendent of Motor Vehicles – see the Driver Improvement Program page for more information.
 If the Superintendent issues a driving prohibition to a driver in the Novice stage, the 24-month Novice driving period starts over when the prohibition ends and the novice driver gets re-licensed.